kenmoini/rh-sso-demo/README.md

 - **Login Theme:** `<your_choice>`
 - **Access Type:** `confidential`

-With the Client created, you can use it and the ID/Secret pair to create the Admin Portal integratino in 3Scale under the Admin Portal > Account Settings > Users > SSO Integrations.
+With the Client created, you can use it and the ID/Secret pair to create the Admin Portal integration in 3Scale under the Admin Portal > Account Settings > Users > SSO Integrations.
 Create the Integration and that will give you the generated callback URLs to provide back to this SSO Client...

 ### 6. Configure 3Scale - OpenID Connect